grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

     - enterprise
     - oss
 menuTitle: Azure AD OAuth2
-title: Configure Azure AD OAuth2 authentication
+title: Configure Azure AD/Entra ID OAuth2 authentication
 weight: 800
 ---

-# Configure Azure AD OAuth2 authentication
+# Configure Azure AD/Entra ID OAuth2 authentication

 The Azure AD authentication allows you to use an Azure Active Directory tenant as an identity provider for Grafana.
 You can use Azure AD application roles to assign users and groups to Grafana roles from the Azure Portal.

-## Create the Azure AD application
+## Create the Azure AD/Entra ID application

 To enable the Azure AD OAuth2, register your application with Azure AD.